pfpyh/dev/README.md

+## License
-This project is licensed under the MIT License.
-See [LICENSE](LICENSE) for details.
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](./LICENSE) file for details.